-Specimen Required: 1.
-Blood Cultures 2.
-Tissue samples 3.
-Tissue aspirates (Including lymph node and bone marrow) 4.
-Isolate 5.
-Possinters Consistent Continue DAL as played fluid.
-Specimen Identification: Respiratory Specimens: Sputum, BAL, or pleural fluid.
+Specimen Required: Blood Cultures Tissue samples Tissue aspirates (Including lymph node and bone marrow) Isolate Specimen Identification: Respiratory Specimens: Sputum, BAL, or pleural fluid.
 Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
-Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Blood Culture: Collect appropriate blood volume and number of sets per routine laboratory protocol.
-Tissues or scraping of an ulcer is preferable.
+Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Blood Culture: Collect appropriate blood volume and number of sets per routine Collect. laboratory protocol.
+2. Tissues or scraping of an ulcer is preferable.
 A swab of the ulcer is an acceptable alternative.
 Collect in a sterile container.
 For small amount tissue samples, add several drops of sterile normal saline to keep the tissue moist.
 3. Swabs: Collect a firm sample of the advancing margin of the lesion.
 If using a swab transport carrier, the swab should be reinserted into the transport package and the swab fabric moistened with the transport medium inside the packet.
 4. Aspirate of involved tissue: Collect per routine laboratory protocol.
 5. Isolate: Pick a pure culture to a chocolate agar plate or slant.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Dealers in a read China in alt Indicate specimen type using the "Specimen Code" on form.
+Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Blood Cultures: Transport directly to the Laboratory at room temperature. • 2.
-Tissues: Transport in a sterile container.
+Transport Conditions: 1.
+Blood Cultures: Transport directly to the Laboratory at room temperature.
+2. Tissues: Transport in a sterile container.
 For small sample, add several drops of sterile saline to keep the tissue moist.
 Transport immediately to the Laboratory at room temperature.
 If transport is delayed, keep specimen chilled at 2-8°C. 3.
 Swabs: Transport to the Laboratory using transport carrier at 2-8°C. Room temperature is acceptable.
 4. Aspirates: Transport directly to the Laboratory at room temperature.
-If transporting is delayed keep specimen chilled at 2-8°C. Isolates: Transport the specimen at room temperature on a sealed chocolate agar plate or slant.
-Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+If transporting is delayed keep specimen chilled at 2-8°C. 5.
+Isolates: Transport the specimen at room temperature on a sealed chocolate agar Specimen Rejection Criteria: plate or slant.
+The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hrs/day, 7 days/week Results and Interpretation: Francisella tularensis isolated/detected.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen ■ Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hrs/day, 7 days/week Results and Interpretation: Francisella tularensis isolated/detected.
 Francisella tularensis not found.
 Additional Information: Call 410-925-3121 before sending specimen to the Laboratory.
 Purpose of Test: To confirm diagnosis of tularemia by culture.
 Method: LRN Protocols Interfering Substances: Isolate must be inoculated unto media that contains cystine (e.g., chocolate agar plate or slant).
-Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 0 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Francisella tularensis is highly infectious.
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Francisella tularensis is highly infectious.
 PLEASE use a biological safety cabinet when working with specimens suspected of harboring F. tularensis.
 Call 410-925-3121 before sending to the Laboratory.